Healthy Beef and Onion Soup Recipe (Flat Belly Diet Approved)

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

-If you don't normally use balsamic vinegar, then use the left over vinegar in the bottle to make your own homemade salad dressing.
+If you don't normally use balsamic vinegar, then after you make this recipe use what balsamic vinegar is left to make your own homemade salad dressing.
 It's cheaper, healthier, and preservative free.
 It also lasts for quite some time.

 4 tablespoons oil (olive, safflower, or grape-seed)